Quick revision on topics AWS SWF, Beanstalk, EMR, Cloudfomation before appearing AWS Certified Solutions Architect – Associate exam.

 - AWS CSA revision part III (Cloudfront, SNS, SQS)

 In this article we are checking out key points about SWF (Simple Work Flow), Beanstalk (App deployment Service), EMR (Elastic MAp Reduce), Cloudfomation (Infrastructure as code).

 Recommended read : AWS CSA exam preparation guide

 - workflow starters

-- Each workflows runs in domain which is collection of tasks.
+- Each workflow runs in the domain which is a collection of tasks.